TheFifthRider/simply-roleplaying-webapp/docs/character/equipment.md

 Equipment with this tag are carriable defense, like bucklers, directional forcefields, and riot shields.
 When carried, shields **increase the character's armor value by 5**.

+**Storage**

+Equipment with this tag grant an extra column of additional inventory grid slots.

 ### Slashing

 Weapons with this tag are weapons that have one or more long, sharp edges that can be used to lacerate. _Hunting knives_, _khopeshes_, and _rapiers_ often have the Slashing tag.